Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • log receipts for every external action

-• make context loading explicit instead of relying on ambient memory
+• make context loading explicit, not ambient

 Related reading